CloudCannon in 2026: a SaaS git-CMS with unlimited sites, user-based pricing, and a Forestry correction

 cloudcannon.com/pricing hero, refreshed 2026-05-08 at 1440×950.
 Toggle defaults to Yearly (cheaper-looking sticker price).
 Numbers below are extracted from the page HTML, not a quote.

-The Decap / TinaCMS comparison is unflattering on raw cost: a Decap admin on Cloudflare Pages with a Workers OAuth proxy is $0/mo at this traffic level.
+The Decap / TinaCMS comparison is still unflattering on raw cost: a Decap admin on Cloudflare Pages with a Workers OAuth proxy is $0/mo at this traffic level.
 The honest answer for the price gap is that CloudCannon is selling the same thing AWS sells against EC2-on-bare-metal — they own the operational burden.
-If your editor is non-technical and the cost of a one-week debugging session for "the GitHub OAuth flow stopped working" exceeds $700, CloudCannon's price is justified.
-If you have a developer on retainer, it's not.
+If your editor is non-technical and the cost of a one-week debugging session for "the GitHub OAuth flow stopped working" exceeds the plan price, CloudCannon's price is justified.
+If you have a developer on retainer, it depends how much of that managed workflow you actually use.

 Documentation: refreshed in 2026, search-first